Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 The point of this experiment is not only to look at how far the ball bounces back, but to think about how the spin direction changes.
 After saying this you may want to repeat the experiment to investigate.
 If you think of the ball rolling clockwise when it moves towards the wall, then on the way back it must be rolling anticlockwise.
 This change in spin direction requires energy, but where is the energy coming from?
 For advanced groups you can relate this to its angular momentum and this change in momentum requires a force.

-When rolling the ball against a dry wall, you may have noticed that it bounces at the wall.
+When rolling the ball against a dry wall, you may have noticed that it bounces up and way from the wall.
 It is this bounce that helps the ball to change its spin direction, and it's the wall that's providing the kick.

 Taking a closer look, you will see that as the ball approaches the wall, it tries to continue up the wall, rolling in the direction it was going (ie: clockwise).
 However, gravity means that it can't do that for very long, and so it has to fall back down again.
-This makes the ball start to bounce and roll the other way (to see a graphical simulation of this effect, go to Hugh Hunt's website).
+This makes the ball start to bounce and roll the other way (to see a graphical simulation of this effect, go to Hugh Hunt's website - search "Hugh Hunt bouncing ball").

 So what happens when there is oil on the wall?
 In contrast to when the wall was nice and dry, the ball can no longer grip and roll upwards.
 This prevents the ball from bouncing and can no longer use the wall to change its spin direction.